Sasszem/stackvm/README.md

  - stack underflow behaviour
    (error/0)
  - cell type

+Note: With the current build config, the configuration is global to all instances built from the same object file.

 Currently, stack, call stack, ram and the program itself are sharing the same memory with maximum size `VM_RAM_SIZE`, but that might change in the future.

 ## Errors